japila-books/spark-sql-internals/mkdocs/thrift-server/spark-sql-thrift-server.md

 Spark Thrift Server allows for remote access to Spark SQL using JDBC protocol.

-NOTE: This section was tested with http://squirrel-sql.sourceforge.net/[SQuirreL SQL Client 3.7.1] (`squirrelsql-3.7.1-standard.zip`) on Mac OS X.
+NOTE: This section was tested with [SQuirreL SQL Client 3.7.1](http://squirrel-sql.sourceforge.net/) (`squirrelsql-3.7.1-standard.zip`) on Mac OS X.

 SQuirreL SQL Client is a Java SQL client for JDBC-compliant databases.